tomsyouruncle/DJ_suggest/README.md

 DJ_suggest
 ==============================

-Spotify app using ML to make music suggestions for DJs
+Spotify app using ML to make music suggestions for DJs.
+Web app built on flask inside src/web.
+CLI for simple testing in src/ui.

+NOT PRODUCTION READY.

 Project Organization